 Jambalaya and Dirty Rice are both rice dishes, but they aren’t the same.
 Jambalaya is typically made with sausage, chicken and/or seafood.
 Creole-style Jambalya also includes tomatoes, like this Easy Louisiana Sausage Jambalya.
 Lastly, a jambalaya recipe uses uncooked rice and then cooks it right in the dish, while Dirty Rice calls for already cooked rice to be folded into its meat and vegetable mixture then simmered to absorb flavor.

-Other Louisiana Recipes You’ll Love
+Other Classic Louisiana Recipes You’ll Love

 IF YOU MAKE THIS RECIPE, BE SURE TO LET ME KNOW!